 It’s important to remember that homesickness is really about getting accustomed to your new environment.
 Although uncomfortable and sometimes depressing it’s about adjusting during this transitory period.
 Whether you’re away for a long weekend, moving cities or spending a year abroad here are some tips that have helped me along the way.

 1. Do something you love to do at home

 I’m a big foodie so have been feeling very nostalgic about all the delicious food back home.
 Korean, Mexican, Filipino, you name it, Los Angeles has a large food culture holding a variety of authentic cuisines.
 While I have grown to love Dutch cuisine some things here just don’t taste the same.
 This is why I love getting in the kitchen and concocting a recipe that reminds of all the comfort dishes I would get regularly in LA.
 Cooking is a fun and therapeutic activity for myself, but making a dish from home truly makes me feel less homesick.

 2. Practice Self-care

-For me this comes in many different forms.
+For me, this comes in many different forms.
 The number one thing that helped me cope when I was a 9 year old at camp and even now in my 20’s is journaling.
-I find it to be a mindful activity that aides in better processing my thoughts, feelings and emotions.
+I find it to be a mindful self-care activity that helps in better processing my thoughts, feelings and emotions.
 It’s interesting to see my entries from when I first arrived in Utrecht to how things are now.
 I am able to reflect and prioritize on any fears or feelings of distress.